DFE-Digital/teacher-success/app/views/content/prepare-for-training/what-to-expect-from-your-teacher-training-provider.md

 You should also discuss this with your placement schools.

-<%= govuk_link_to "Read Get Into Teaching's information about financial support if you're disabled", "https://getintoteaching.education.gov.uk/funding-and-support/if-youre-disabled" %>.
+<%= tracked_link_to "Read Get Into Teaching's information about financial support if you're disabled", "https://getintoteaching.education.gov.uk/funding-and-support/if-youre-disabled" %>.